mgsgde/ethcluster/README.md

 	python3 main.py
 ```

-Executes 18 different experiments.
+Execute 18 different experiments.
 The experiments are saved in './build'.

 ```bash
 	jupyter notebook